A Comprehensive Guide to RJ45 Ethernet Pinouts and Colours. Understanding Straight-Through and Crossover Cables for Ethernet Networks.

 Crossover Ethernet Cable

-Crossover cables are used to connect similar devices directly, such as connecting two computers or two network switches.
+Crossover cables are used to connect similar devices directly, such as connecting two computers or two network switches, allowing one device to communicate with another without an intermediary like a switch or hub.
 In an Ethernet crossover cable, one end follows the T568A standard, while the other end follows the T568B standard.
-This configuration allows the transmit and receive signals to be correctly aligned.
+This configuration allows the transmit and receive signals to be correctly aligned, so data is transmitted between the devices by crossing the relevant pairs.

 Uses of Ethernet Crossover Cables